 I live in the mid-Southern U.S. and have three dogs.
 I have bachelor’s and master’s degrees in music performance, and a master’s degree in engineering science with an emphasis on Active Sound Cancellation (noise control).
 I am recently retired from a wonderful non-profit agency that helped impoverished women access health services.
-I have worked as a performing musician and also as an academic editor.
+I have worked as a performing musician and a university-level math teacher.
+I worked my way up the ranks in the publishing world, starting as a proofreader.

 I teach a yearly writing mentorship through the International Association of Animal Behavior Consultants, and also run a self-paced short course called Edit Yourself: Writing Skills for Dog Trainers.